NikolaKostadinov/bubbles/README.md

 :ok
 ```

 This friendship is now official. `:bubble` and `:hubble` are now able to send messages to each other.

+## "Hello World"

 To send a message we will use `Client.send_message/3`.
 The first argument of this function is the session PID.
 The second is the reciver's username which must me in the friend list and the third argument is the content of the message.
 It must be a binary.
 The function returns the PID of the message's process.
 Here is how `:bubble` could send `"Hello World!"` to `hubble`:

 ```elixir
 iex(11)> me |> Client.send_message(:hubble, "Hello World!")